Sauti Sol: 2005–2011:Formation and early years

-2012 – 2015: Sauti Sol and Live and Die in Afrika
+2012–2015: Sauti Sol and Live and Die in Afrika

 In July 2012, Sauti Sol released a self-titled extended play, a collaborative effort with South African rapper and record-producer Spoek Mathambo, who produced the EP in Nairobi and Johannesburg.
 The music video for its lead single, "Range Rover", was shot at the Hembrug in Zaandam, Netherlands, in an old ammunition factory that is now an official cultural heritage site popularly referred to as "the cathedral".
-Kenyan singer Dela, who previously collaborated with the band "Mama papa" from Mwanzo, appeared in the song "Slow", which also features Mathambo.
+Kenyan singer Dela, who had previously collaborated with the band "Mama Papa" from Mwanzo, appeared in the song "Slow", which also features Mathambo.
 Its music video was shot in Amsterdam.
 The band then released "Love or Leave" as the EP's second single, with its music video also shot in Amsterdam during the band's stop in the city as part of their European tour in 2012.
 Their song "Gentleman" with rap group P-Unit earned them a nomination for the "Teeniez' Group or Collabo" award at the 2012 Chaguo La Teeniez Awards, losing out to alternative hip hop group Camp Mulla.
 It was the second time they were nominated for the award, losing to P-Unit the previous year.

 Sauti Sol's recognition continued to rise in 2012, as they were nominated for and won the Most Gifted East African award at the 2012 Channel O Music Video Awards for their song "Shukuru" with Tanzanian rapper AY.